badoo/techblog/_posts/2013-07-08-fixed-headers-in-mobile-webapps.markdown

 ### Remove the user interaction delay on mobile browsers

 In short, the mobile browsers have a noticieable lag (~300 milliseconds) from when you tap on something to an action being taken for that tap.
 That's because the browser is waiting to see if you wanted to do a double tap.
 This shouldn't have been an issue if mobile browsers respected the ```user-scalable``` and ```device-width``` property better.
-Chromium has a [ticket](https://code.google.com/p/chromium/issues/detail?id=169642) on it already.
+Chromium has a [ticket](https://code.google.com/p/chromium/issues/detail?id=169642) and a [patch](https://codereview.chromium.org/18850005/) for it already.

 In the meanwhile we have to fix this because if you let the browser delay you for that long, it's already too late and your page would have begun it's scroll animation.

 To fix the delay I recommend the usage of [FastClick](https://github.com/ftlabs/fastclick), however be aware that there is a bug in the library which makes it fail sometimes on input elements.
 There is a ticket for that [here](https://github.com/ftlabs/fastclick/issues/132).

-For the sake of this demo we will be using a simple script to emulate what FastClick does.
+As well as removing the delay for click events, FastClick also speeds up focus events on form fields.
+The snippet below is a very simplified version of what's going on inside FastClick.

 {% highlight javascript %}
 document.querySelector('input').addEventListener('touchend', function(){